 Group Co-ordinators will use the procedures and guidelines outlined in the Child Protection Manual and its appendices to develop good working practices and to support their staff in dealing with issues, which arise from their work with young people.

 Where an issue or concern regarding a young person has been resolved within the team it should be recorded on the 'Child Protection Incident Report' Form noting that no further action is required and passed to the CPO for information.
-Where the issue or concern has not been resolved it should be recorded on the Incident Report Form and sent for further action to the Child Protection Officer (CPO).
+Where the issue or concern has not been resolved it is recorded on the Incident Report Form and sent for further action to the Child Protection Officer (CPO).
 Group Coordinators should pass all Child Protection Incident Forms to the CPO for information or action.

 All Adult Volunteers must read and regularly review the Code of Conduct (see below).